MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/powershell-commands.md

 ---
 # PowerShell commands

-PowerShell allows you to run any command available on your system and includes PowerShell-specific command known as cmdlets (pronounced command-lets).
+PowerShell allows you to run any command available on your system including PowerShell-specific commands known as cmdlets (pronounced command-lets).

 ## What is a cmdlet?